CLP

 The Consortium periodically reviews the classification of its substances in line with the latest scientific data and knowledge.
 For many of the Pb REACH Consortium substances, industry has proposed self-classification that goes beyond the EU harmonised classification as set out in Annex VI to the CLP Regulation.Current activity

-The Lead REACH Consortium is actively involved in key technical work and advocacy related to the CLP Regulation.
+The Lead REACH Consortium is actively involved in key technical work and advocacy related to the CLP Regulation, and REACH Registration dossier reviews to reflect appropriate classification at EU level.

 The Consortium periodically reviews the classification of its substances in line with the latest scientific data and knowledge.
 For many of its substances, the Consortium has proposed self-classification that goes beyond the EU harmonised classification as set out in Annex VI to the CLP Regulation.